 3- Vanlife will not make you healthier

 SPOILER- it didn’t happen.
-I do actually wake up early, because I have a dog, and walking at sunrise is one of my favorite things.
+I actually wake up early because I have a dog, and walking at sunrise is one of my favorite things.
 But we travel in Europe.
-And have spent a lot of time motorhoming in Spain and France.
-Where there are croissants.
+And have spent a lot of time motorhoming in Spain and France where there are croissants.
 And freshly baked pain.
 And pastries.
 So no to the stick-thin model (or the blonde hair!)

 Living in a van doesn’t magically change YOU (or the people you travel with!)
 You will still be the same person, with the same likes or dislikes.
 As with anything, you have to work for change.